Mostafijemon24/fusionwrite-ai/README.md

-# fusionwrite-ai
+# FusionWrite AI

-AI-powered WordPress content writing plugin focused on usability and performance.
+FusionWrite AI is a WordPress plugin that helps generate and refine content using AI while keeping performance and usability in mind.

+## Status
+Approved on WordPress.org